- Jensen Huang is the Taiwanese-American business magnate-turned-billionaire known best for co-founding the Nvidia Corporation.

 Created the Omniverse

 While the true potential of the Omniverse remains to be seen, it deserves a mention among Huang’s crowning achievements.
 Described as a platform to create and operate applications for the metaverse, the Omniverse allows users to create customizable 3-D pipelines to better simulate massive-scale virtual reality worlds at unprecedented speeds.
 The metaverse is still in its earliest stages, but as it catches on, the Nvidia Omniverse will undoubtedly be a vital component of its construction.
-(Huang forsees the metaverse creating an economy larger than America’s currently.)
+(Huang foresees the metaverse creating an economy larger than America’s currently.)

 Huang’s Law Explained